A front view of a sleek, modern modular home

 The Company

-Cabin One is both the name of the home and this Germany-based company that produces it.
+Cabin One is both the name of the home and the Germany-based company that produces it.
 Cabin One offers fixed prices and speedy building, so your prefab home is ready to live in faster.

 The House

 The Cabin One model is a $113,300 prefab home that’s 301 square feet.
-It measures 11.25 by 36 feet and has one bathroom, one-bedroom, and a kitchen.
+It measures 11.25 by 36 feet and has one bathroom, a bedroom, and a kitchen.

 Arriving on your land plot already assembled, the One can accommodate up to four people comfortably.